openSUSE/cheetah/README.md

 end
 ```

 For debugging purposes, you can also use a logger.
-Cheetah will log the command, its status, input and both outputs to it at the `debug` level:
+Cheetah will log the command, its status, input and both outputs to it.
+The `:info` level will be used for normal messages, the `:error` level for messages about errors (non-zero exit status or non-empty error output):

 ```ruby
 # Log the execution